alonsovazqueztena/Basic_Calculator/README.md

+# Basic Calculator Project
-The basic calculator is a project created for use on the Terasic DE-10 Standard board.

-This is meant to make use of an ALU circuit to perform common mathematical operations (addition, subtraction, multiplication, and division) utilizing user inputs.
-The result is displayed to the user in both binary and integer forms.
+The **Basic Calculator** is a project created for use on the **Terasic DE-10 Standard board**.
+It utilizes an ALU circuit to perform common mathematical operations (addition, subtraction, multiplication, and division) based on user inputs.
+The result is displayed in both binary and integer formats.

-Here are the circuits, inputs, and outputs that this board implements:
+## Overview

+This project demonstrates the implementation of digital arithmetic operations using an ALU and the display of results through 7-segment displays and LED lights.

+## Components and Implementation

+- **ALU Circuit**
-  - ALU circuit that contains logic for either an adder, subtractor, multiplier, or divider (chosen using a two-bit selector) taking in two 4-bit inputs for calculation
+  - Implements logic for an adder, subtractor, multiplier, or divider.
+  - The operation is selected using a two-bit operator.
+  - Accepts two 4-bit inputs for the calculation.
+  - Uses behavioral modeling.
+  - Represents a multiplexer.

+- **BCD-to-7-Segment Display Decoder**
+  - Converts a BCD digit into signals for a 7-segment display.
-  - BCD to 7-segment display decoder circuit that contains logic regarding what segments to turn on depending on the digit
+  - Determines which segments to activate based on the input digit.
+  - Uses dataflow modeling.

+ - **Top Calculator Entity**
+  - Establishes ports that will be assigned pins for circuit functionality.
+  - Creates 1 ALU and 2 BCD-to-7-Segment Display Decoders (for display of each digit).
+  - Holds logic necessary for the circuits to work together (converting inputs and ouputs).
+  - Uses structural modeling.

+## Board Interfaces

+- **Inputs**
+  - **10 Switches:**
+    - 4 switches (6-9) for the first 4-bit operand.
-  - 10 input switches (4 switches each for two 4-bit inputs, 2 switches for the two-bit operator)
+    - 4 switches (2-5) for the second 4-bit operand.
+    - 2 switches (0-1) for selecting the two-bit operator.
+  - **1 Clock:**
-  - 1 input clock for the ALU to be a synchronous process
+    - Provides the clock signal for the synchronous ALU process.
-  - 1 input key button for confirming calculations
-  - 2 output 7-segment displays for displaying calculation results from 0-99
+  - **1 Key Button:**
+    - Used to confirm and latch the calculation result.

+- **Outputs**
+  - **2 7-Segment Displays:**
+    - Display calculation results in the range of 0–99 (integer form).
+  - **10 LED Lights:**
-  - 10 output LED lights for displaying calculation results and error codes in binary
+    - Show the calculation results and error codes in binary form.